PapiLer/Reforestation/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## People are shocked to discover I have a police record but I love their greatest hits!